didaquis/twitter-openweathermap/README.md

   * Write your credentials in file `_env`
   * Rename the file `_env` to `.env`
 * Edit the file `src/appConfiguration.js` for configure the application.
 You can find Id of citys on OpenWeatherMap API documentation.
 Create an object for every city as you want.
 This application publish a tweet for every city.
 Edit interval to publish tweet.
+* If you want, you can edit some value of OpenWeatherMap API on the file `src/lib/owm_api/config_api.js`.
+This step is not necessary.
 * Execute script with `node .` or `npm start`